python/cpython/Doc/library/profile.rst

-   The profiler modules are designed to provide an execution profile for a given program, not for benchmarking purposes (for that, there is :mod:`timeit` for resonably accurate results).
+   The profiler modules are designed to provide an execution profile for a given program, not for benchmarking purposes (for that, there is :mod:`timeit` for reasonably accurate results).
 This particularly applies to benchmarking Python code against C code: the profilers introduce overhead for Python code, but not for C-level functions, and so the C code would seem faster than any Python one.